-The 5/04/2009 FRN also announced that funding for the national competitive HAB programs, ECOHAB, MERHAB, and PCM HAB will be implemented on a rotating regional basis in order to address programmatic needs and make more efficient use of resources.
-The need for a regional approach to addressing marine problems was emphasized in An Ocean Blueprint for the 21st Century16 and America's Living Oceans: Charting a Course for Sea Change14.
-In response, Charting the Course for Ocean Science in the United States for the Next Decade: An Ocean Research Priorities Plan and Implementation Strategy13, Advancing NOAA's Priorities through Regional Collaboration12, and Changing Oceans, Changing World17 recommend that federal agencies and NOAA take a regional approach.
-The 2004 Reauthorization of HABHRCA also acknowledged the need for a regional approach to HAB research and response by establishing a procedure for requesting Regional Assessments of HABs.
-Further regional coastal and ocean governance bodies like the West Coast Governor's Agreement on Ocean Health and the Gulf of Mexico Alliance have identified HABs as an issue of priority in their respective regions18, 19.
+The 5/04/2009 FRN also announced that funding for the core national competitive HAB programs, ECOHAB, MERHAB, and PCMHAB will be implemented on a rotating regional basis in order to address programmatic needs and make more efficient use of resources.
+The need for a regional approach to addressing marine problems was emphasized in An Ocean Blueprint for the 21st Century (16) and America's Living Oceans: Charting a Course for Sea Change (4).
+In response, Charting the Course for Ocean Science in the United States for the Next Decade: An Ocean Research Priorities Plan and Implementation Strategy (13), Advancing NOAA's Priorities through Regional Collaboration (12), and Changing Oceans, Changing World (17) recommend that federal agencies and NOAA take a regional approach.
+The 2004 and 2014 Reauthorization of HABHRCA also acknowledges the need for a regional approach to HAB research and response.
+Further, regional coastal and ocean governance bodies like the West Coast Governor's Agreement on Ocean Health and the Gulf of Mexico Alliance and regional research bodies like the North Pacific Research Board have identified HABs as an issue of priority in their respective regions (18, 19, 20).
+Also the Chesapeake EO Action Plan for FY2011 to implement Executive Order 13508 of May 12, 2009, Chesapeake Bay Protection and Restoration, has identified HAB forecast development and state HAB monitoring support as NOAA priorities (22).
 In addition the regional rotation will make more efficient use of the funding available for the large, regional ecosystem-scale studies frequently funded by these programs and facilitate the proposal review process.

-Each year every region will be eligible to submit funding proposals to one of the three HAB programs.
-Regional eligibility will rotate annually on a three-year cycle, as described in the following table.
+Each year institutions in every region will be eligible to submit funding proposals to any one of the three HAB programs.
+However, the regional focus for each program rotates annually on a three-year cycle.
+Table 1 provides the regional focus for each program for 2015, continuing the plan established in the FRN (http://edocket.access.gpo.gov/2009/E9-10187.htm).

 Table 1.
+Regional focus of programs for 2015.

+Regional Group Region 2015

-Regional rotation of programs S. Regional Group Geographic Regions 2011 2012 2013 1 Gulf of Mexico, Caribbean/PacificIsl ands ECOHA B PCM H AB MERHAB 2 West Coast, Alaska, Great Lakes PCM HAB MERHAB ECOHAB 3 South Atlantic, Mid-Atlantic, MERHAB ECOHAB PCM HAB Northeast Atlantic
+- 1 Gulf of Mexico, Caribbean, Pacific Islands PCMHAB - West Coast, Alaska, Great Lakes MERHAB - 3 South Atlantic, Mid-Atlantic, Gulf of Maine ECOHAB

-The geographic region signifies where the HAB occurs, where the field work will be conducted, and/or where the benefit of the research will accrue.
-The location of the investigator (s) is not a determining factor.
-In cases where the choice of region is ambiguous, investigators are advised to consult with the appropriate Program Manager prior to submitting a letter of intent.
+The regional focus for FY'15 proposals signifies the geographic location where the HAB occurs, where the field work will be conducted, and/or where the benefit of the research will accrue.
+The location of the investigator(s) or institution(s) is not a determining factor.
+In cases where the choice of region is ambiguous, investigators are advised to consult with a HAB Program Manager prior to submitting a letter of intent.
 Both regional-scale and targeted ECOHAB and MERHAB proposals will be accepted in the funding competitions held for each geographic region.
-Regional-scale proposals can extend across Geographic Regions in the same Regional Group (e.g. a regional-scale proposal can extend between the South Atlantic and Mid-Atlantic - both Group 3), but not across different Groups (e.g. the South Atlantic - Group 3, and Gulf of Mexico - Group 1) without permission of the Program Manager.
+Regional-scale proposals can extend across Geographic Regions in the same Regional Group (e.g. a regional-scale proposal can extend between the South Atlantic and Mid-Atlantic - both Group 3), but not across different Groups (e.g. the South Atlantic - Group 3, and Gulf of Mexico - Group 1) without permission of a HAB Program Manager.

 Most of the boundaries between regions listed in the table are self-evident.
 However, the boundary between the Gulf of Mexico and South Atlantic is set at Jupiter, FL in order to group together HABs associated with coral reefs that occur in both the Gulf of Mexico and the southeast coast of Florida.
-However, all proposals concerning primarily Karenia species will be submitted to competitions for the Gulf of Mexico, even if they occur on the Atlantic coast.